eauw/deye-inverter-data-handler/README.md

 # README
-This is a simple services that fetches data from your inverter of type deye 600 sun and provides it to you MQTT broker.
+This is a simple services that fetches data from your inverter of type deye 600 sun and provides it to your MQTT broker.

 ## Build
 (install Docker first)